2018 SEASON DATES

 The NJ bear season will close if the harvest rate of bears tagged that year reaches 30%.
 In the event of a season closure, notification will be on the permit hotline number (609-292-9192), this page and via the NJ Hunting E-mail list.
 A season closure will become effective 24 hours from the daily legal closing time of the day on which the decision is made and announced.

-In the event the bear harvest after Segment B does not meet a minimum of 20% harvest of bears tagged that year, the season may be extended four days during the following week in December.
+In the event the bear harvest after Segment B does not meet a minimum of 20% harvest of bears tagged that year, the season will be extended four days during the following week in December.

 After Harvesting a Bear — Mandatory Bear Check Requirement